Multi-Class Unlearning for Image Classification via Weight Filtering: EXPERIMENTAL EVALUATION

 \subsection{Implementation and Training Details}

-We aim at covering different image classification architectures and assessing the capabilities of the proposed technique across different operators.
-Therefore, we investigate with a variety of backbones which have a model size compatible with both middle and medium-scale datasets, namely VGG-16~\cite{simonyan2015very}, ResNet-18~\cite{he2016deep}, and ViT~\cite{dosovitskiy2021image} in its Tiny (ViT-T) and Small (ViT-S) versions.
+We conduct our investigation with various backbones with a model size compatible with both middle and medium-scale datasets, namely VGG-16, ResNet-18, and ViT in its Tiny (ViT-T) and Small (ViT-S) versions.

 During untraining, we initialize all $\bm{\alpha}_l$ to $3$, so that $\sigma(\bm{\alpha}) \simeq 1$ and have a non-zero gradient during the initial stages of learning.
 We employ a fixed (un)learning rate of $100$, which allows us to escape from the minimum reached during the pre-training, and a fixed mini-batch size of $128$.
-This, in conjunction with a $16$ steps gradient accumulation, grants the procedure to effectively modify each $\bm{\alpha}_l$ with a sufficiently large batch.
-In the case of CNNs, we employ $\lambda_0 = 1$, $\lambda_1 = 10$, $\lambda_2 = 1$.
-In the case of ViT, instead, we use $\lambda_0 = 1$, $\lambda_1 = 100$, $\lambda_2 = 1$.
+In the CNNs case, we employ $\lambda_0 = 1$, $\lambda_1 = 10$, $\lambda_2 = 1$.
+In the case of ViT we raise $\lambda_1$ to $100$.
 The label expansion factor $\rchi = 3$ in all the cases, and eventually, we early stop the untraining procedure with a patience of $10$, evaluating the validation loss $5$ times per epoch.